klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 ## klay_signTransaction <a id="klay_signtransaction"></a>

 Constructs a transaction with given parameters and signs the transaction with a sender's private key.
-The returns values include a signed raw transaction as well as a sender signature.
+The return values include a signed raw transaction as well as a sender signature.
 **NOTE**: The address to sign with must be unlocked.

 **Parameters**